Nam June Paik: Personal life

 Paik moved to New York City in 1964.
 In 1977, he married the video artist Shigeko Kubota.
-After marrying Kubota and living in the United States for several decades, Paik became a naturalized American citizen.
+After living in the United States for several decades after his marriage, Paik became a naturalized American citizen.

-In 1996, Paik had a stroke, which paralyzed his left side.
+In 1996, Paik had a stroke that paralyzed his left side.
 He used a wheelchair the last decade of his life, though he was able to walk with assistance.
 He died on January 29, 2006, in Miami, Florida, due to complications from a stroke.

-Paik was survived by his wife, his brother, Ken Paik, and a nephew, Ken Paik Hakuta, an inventor and television personality best known for creating the Wacky WallWalker toy, and who managed Paik's studios in New York City.
-In one of his last interviews, Paik voiced his belief that to be buried in a cemetery would be futile, and expressed a desire for his ashes to be scattered around the world, and for some of his ashes to be buried in Korea.
+Paik is survived by his brother Ken and a nephew, Ken Paik Hakuta, an inventor and television personality best known for creating the Wacky WallWalker toy and who managed Paik's studios in New York.
+In one of his last interviews, Paik said being buried in a cemetery would be futile and asked that his ashes be scattered around the world, some in Korea.

-Paik was a lifelong Buddhist who never smoked nor drank alcoholic beverages, and never drove a car.
+Paik was a lifelong Buddhist who never smoked, drank alcoholic beverages or drove a car.